Introduction

 Inference

-To analyze the Bayesian network, we can use the probabilistic inference algorithms to calculate the probabilities of different outcomes.
-The probabilities can help us assess the impact of risks on the project outcomes and make informed decisions.
+To analyze the Bayesian network, use probabilistic inference to calculate the probabilities of different outcomes.
+The probabilities can help in assessing the impact of risks on the project outcomes and in making informed decisions.

 simulation_results <- prob_net_sim(graph, num_samples = 1000)